ncatlab/nlab-content/pages/2691.md

 ###### Remark
 **(category of fibrant objects)**

-Evidently every object in $dgAlg$ and in $C dgAlg$ is cofibrant.
+Evidently every object in $dgAlg$ and in $C dgAlg$ is fibrant.
 Therefore these model categories structures are in particular also structures of a [[category of fibrant objects]].

 =--